-This article, published in May of this year, cites more new research on the heart-healthy qualities of grassfed beef.
+This article (link no longer available), published in May of this year, cites more new research on the heart-healthy qualities of grassfed beef.
 The Harvard researchers had to go to Costa Rica to find enough people eating grassfed beef for their story!

 - Pasteurized, UHT pasteurized, or Low-temp pasteurized?
 Pasteurizing milk is a process that arose from a genuine need, that of urban cattle growers and unsanitary situations in the early 1900s.
 For pastured, grassfed, organic cattle whose milk is properly and carefully handled, pasteurization is likely unnecessary.UHT pasteurization is overkill (see above), and low-temp pasteurization is a nice option.
 Sometimes called “VAT” pasteurized, this milk is heated to the lowest possible temp to still kill bacteria.
 Some small organic dairies go this route as a great alternative to UHT milk.